 To even take part in the game, you need a baseline level of physical conditioning.
 If you’re massively overweight, or undergoing surgeries, or malnourished, or an alcoholic/drug addict, you can count yourself out right now.
 Get your life together.
 Like anything, your health takes precedence.
 If you aren’t in at least presentable shape, you’ve lost before you’ve even begun.

-This aspect of surfing requires constant attention and focus to the bare minimum: Where am I?
+This aspect of surfing requires constant attention and focus to the forehead-scrunching basics: Where am I?
 Where am I going?
 What am I doing?
-And it often requires the wherewithal to question if you should even be out there at this beach to begin with.
-A healthy sense of self-doubt and questioning can lead one to the place where he gives himself the greatest opportunity with the least effort.
-This is important.
-As even a momentary lack of this awareness can result in another guy catching what should have been your wave.
+And it often requires the wherewithal to question if you should even be at this beach to begin with.
+A healthy sense of self-doubt and questioning can lead one to the place where you give yourself the greatest opportunity with the least effort.
+This is important, as even a momentary lack of this awareness can result in someone else catching what should have been your wave.

 You can’t control the wave, you can only control what you do with the wave